magnomgp/magnomgp.github.io/_posts/2023-11-20-streamline-product-master-data-translations-through-automation.md

 ![](/images/streamline-product-master-data-translations-through-automation/product.png)

-The flow was successfully triggered.
+The flow successfully triggered once the product was created.

 ![](/images/streamline-product-master-data-translations-through-automation/run1.png)

-The translations were successfully completed, and the product translation record was created in D365 SCM.
+The translations were successfully done, and the product translation record was created in D365 SCM as part of the flow.

 ![](/images/streamline-product-master-data-translations-through-automation/run2.png)